Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 allowing the user to submit multiple portfolio components of the same type, e.g. two parts of OTC portfolio both in CSV format.

-New features are implemented only in version 2.0.
+New features are implemented only in version 2.0, such as [Single-ISIN Repo](#repo).
 You do not have to commit to one version - an application may use resources from both 1.0 and 2.0.